By JERRY HUANG

 When it comes to wrestling, Egea shared that Coach Matt is her biggest inspiration.
 “He has coached me since I started wrestling and helped me reach my potential, especially last year through my journey towards State,” she added.
 “He can be a very strict coach, but also knows how to make wrestling something I look forward to.”

-Team Captain senior Nathan Ohashi says that “Lorena is very motivated to do well this season, and in CIF to hopefully go to state.”
-He continued mentioning that, “During competitions, she is super determined and during practice, and she is someone who can be asked by the lower levels for help and advice.”
+Team Captain Nathan Ohashi (Sr.) said “Lorena is very motivated to do well this season, and in CIF to hopefully go to state.”
+He continued mentioning that, “During competitions she is super determined and during practice she is someone who can be asked by the lower levels for help and advice.”

 Despite Egea’s success, she mentioned that she will not continue her wrestling career in college.
 “Although it is growing, female wrestling is still not a popular sport and most colleges don’t offer it for a paying scholarship,” Egea said.
 “However, I hope to join clubs or continue to practice either judo or wrestling outside of college as a hobby.”